arturoherrero/arturoherrero.com/_posts/2018/2018-06-13-mental-models-complexity-and-software.md

 essential complexity][2]{:target="_blank" rel="noreferrer"}**, and the difficulty of handling states in object-oriented programming compared to functional programming.

-And of course, **the lifecyle of a software project** involves significant complexity as well; software teams, repositories, continuous integration, testing, deployments, monitoring, alerts, methodologies, etc...
+And of course, **the lifecycle of a software project** involves significant complexity as well; software teams, repositories, continuous integration, testing, deployments, monitoring, alerts, methodologies, etc...